Moh3nGolshani/BusyIndicator/README.md

     &lt;/Window.Resources>
 </pre>

-You can also use gradients
+You can also use gradients:

 <pre>
 &lt;LinearGradientBrush x:Key="IndicatorForeground" StartPoint="0.5,0" EndPoint="0.5,1">